-Laptops come with a monitor, keyboard and trackpad built in, though you can usually plug in external devices to use the laptop as a desktop computer.
+Laptops come with a screen, keyboard and trackpad built in, though you can usually plug in external devices to use the laptop as a desktop computer.
 Desktop PCs don't always come with these, so adding them on could incur extra costs.
 If may also want to regularly use your laptop as a desktop PC by plugging in an external display monitor plus keyboard and mouse.

 Laptops tend to be classified into several groups.
 The terms 'laptop' and 'notebook' tend to be used interchangeably as a general description, but you can break these down into smaller categories, though they're not always mutually exclusive – for example, an ultraportable can also be convertible:

 - Ultraportable: Thin, light laptops designed for mobility (also sometimes called a subnotebook).
-Maintaining a super-slim profile means they have to cut out some of the bells and whistles (e.g. CD/DVD drive) and the number of connection ports to maintain a slimmer profile.
+Maintaining a super-slim profile means they have to cut out some features such as built-in CD/DVD drive and reduce the number of connection ports.
 The smallest models weigh about a kilogram.
 An Ultrabook (note the capital U) is a specific type of ultraportable, which meets specifications set down by Intel.
 Among their strong points is strong security and anti-theft protection built in at the hardware level.
 Although the MacBook Air is regarded as the inspiration for the Ultrabook class, it's not actually an Ultrabook.

 - Netbook: Small, inexpensive laptops that run off the low-powered Intel Atom processor.
-These have been largely phased out, to be replaced by tablets and Ultrabooks.
+These have been largely phased out, to be replaced by tablets, Ultrabooks and ultraportables.

 - Chromebook: A notebook or ultraportable laptop that runs Google's unique operating system called Chrome.
 Chrome OS looks like the Chrome web browser and can only run apps downloaded from the Chrome Store.

-- MacBook: Apple's laptop computers come in three families – the ultrathin MacBook Air models and revamped MacBook, and the high-performance MacBook Pro in 13-inch and 15-inch sizes.
+- MacBook: Apple's laptop computers come in three families – the ultra-thin MacBook and MacBook Air models, and the high-performance MacBook Pro in 13-inch and 15-inch sizes.